SudhanshuShanker/PAGS_maker/README.md

 <img src="https://github.com/SudhanshuShanker/PAGS_maker/blob/main/Extra/figures/PSI.png" alt="drawing" width="700"/>

-This does not look like a perfect clustering so, we have manually moved some profiles to make our final $\psi$ averaged parameters.
+This does not look like a perfect clustering as profiles for $\psi$ have subtle difference from diffent clusters, so we made 20 clusters with multiple similar looking clustrers.

-* Manually modified $\psi$ parameters.